LeonidasBE/LeonidasBE/README.md

 ### Hi there 👋

-I'm Jardel Novaes, I've been programing for fun since 1997 and working with tech professionally since 2003.
+I'm Leonidas Brockweld, I've been programing for fun since 2020 and working mainly with Java since then.

-Since then I've been working as System Analyst, Business Analyst,  Tech Leader, Software Architect and Software Engineer depending on the the companies needs where I worked with.

-I've been working on private projects and unfortunately those contributions are classified and not public.

 #### 👨‍💻 Social